ighodaro-daniel/yellowTaxiETL/README.md

-#performing an ETL process with Apache spark
+#performing an ETL task with Apache spark